Darkyapper/Furry-Programming-Language/documentation.md

 ## Errors documentation.
 - **"Damn! (x0000): What the hell means 'A_worng_fuction' ?"** - This error appears if you write a function badly or if you wrote a function that does not exist in language.
-- **"Damn! (x0001): Are you trying to scream in the wrong way!"** - It means, you are writing a wrong syntax of the function Scream, check you are using "" like this: Scream "Hello fluffy world!".
+- **"Damn! (x0001): Are you trying to scream in the wrong way!"** - It means, you are writing a wrong syntax of the function Scream, check you are using "" like: Scream "Hello fluffy world!".
+If you are trying to use this function to show a number, it is possible that this error appears too.
+- **Damn! (x0002): You can't wait fractionally or decimal little fox.** - It means, that you re trying to use Wait fuction with a decimal number like 1.5, Wait fuction only runs with integer numbers like 1.